aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md

 The initialization function is called for all connections, including connections opened by the internal connection pools (see [Using Read Write Splitting Plugin and Internal Connection Pooling](./using-plugins/UsingTheReadWriteSplittingPlugin.md#internal-connection-pooling)).
 This helps user applications clean up connection sessions that have been altered by previous operations, as returning a connection to a pool will reset the state and retrieving it will call the initialization function again.

+> [!WARNING]\
-> :warning: Executing CPU and network intensive code in the initialization function may have a significant impact in the wrapper performance overall.
+> Executing CPU and network intensive code in the initialization function may significantly impact the AWS JDBC Driver's overall performance.

 ```java
 ConnectionProviderManager.setConnectionInitFunc((connection, protocol, hostSpec, props) -> {